Cost of living is below the national average.

 Killeen/Fort Cavazos Regional Airport

-Airport Shuttle -- If you fly into the Killeen-Fort Cavazos Regional Airport, ground transportation is available to Fort Hood.
+Airport Shuttle -- If you fly into the Killeen-Fort Cavazos Regional Airport, ground transportation is available to Fort Cavazos.
 If you need help at the airport, contact the Liaison NCO located near the baggage claim area.

 DOD Civilians, active military, military dependents, retired, retiree dependents and contractors with DOD ID cards may enter the installation by displaying their DOD issued ID card to the guard personnel at the Access Control Points entering the installation.
 If you do not have your government ID card in your possession you must go to the Marvin Leath Visitor Welcome center to get an installation access pass/badge.

-All personnel bringing a Privately Owned Firearm (POF) on Fort Cavazos must enter through an Access Control Point (ACP), declare that they are bringing a POF on post and state the reason they are doing so to ACP personnel.
+All personnel bringing a Privately Owned Firearm on Fort Cavazos must enter through an Access Control Point, declare that they are bringing a POF on post and state the reason they are doing so to ACP personnel.
 Personnel must also declare possession of firearms to officials upon being directed to an ACP inspection area, being stopped by law enforcement officials, or for any other checkpoint or inspection operation.

 Fort Cavazos is located in the beautiful 'hill and lake' country of Central Texas between Killeen and Copperas Cove and is approximately 60 miles north of the capital city of Austin, 50 miles south of Waco, 160 miles south of Dallas, and 150 miles north of San Antonio.